nauam/Courses/docs/administration/projects/node-execution/powershell.md

 ### Hosts in Trusted Domain

 When all hosts are in a trusted domain, remote execution requires just the username to access the remote hosts.
-Authentication will be made to the remote nodes as the domain user account that is executing the QW Control server process.
+Authentication will be made to the remote nodes as the domain user account that is executing the Rundeck server process.

 ### Username and Password